ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### Do not train assertion

-A "do not train" assertion specifies whether an asset may be used in data mining or AI/ML training.
-The `label` property of such an assertion has the value `c2pa.training-mining` and there are four properties in the corresponding data object that indicate how the asset may be used:
+A "do not train" assertion specifies whether permission is granted to use an asset in data mining or AI/ML training.
+The `label` property of such an assertion has the value `c2pa.training-mining` and  the corresponding data object has four relevant properties:

 - `c2pa.data_mining` - Whether text or data be extracted from the asset for purposes of determining "patterns, trends and correlations", including images containing text, where the text could be extracted via OCR.
 - `c2pa.ai_inference` - Whether the asset be used as input to a trained AI/ML model for the purposes of inferring a result.